-Certification can be devastating for the child.
+Certification as an adult can be devastating for the child defendant.
 Having a criminal record can derail future school and job prospects.

 Below, our Las Vegas criminal defense attorneys explain the certification process.
 We also explain how it may be challenged.

 1. When can children be certified as adults?

 It depends on the delinquency charges:

 1.1.
 Mandatory certification

 - The child was 16 or 17 at the time; and

 - The charge was for sexual assault (rape) or a firearm crime